sync/spready/README.md

 This project demostrates how to create a Postgres Foreign Data Wrapper with Wasm, using the [Wrappers framework](https://github.com/supabase/wrappers).

-This example reads the [realtime GitHub events](https://api.github.com/events) into a Postgres database.

 ## Project Structure

 ```bash